5.37 Drug and Alcohol Prevention

 Standards of Conduct

 - OTC prohibits the unlawful possession, use, distribution and sale of alcohol and illicit drugs by the college community on college owned or controlled property and at events sponsored by OTC.
 In observance of state law, no person under the age of (21) may purchase or attempt to purchase, or have in his or her possession, any alcoholic or intoxicating beverage on the college premises or at college sponsored events.
 OTC complies with all laws related to underage drinking, and any violation of the state’s underage drinking laws will be referred to the appropriate authorities.
-Further, the Standards of Conduct for both students and employees, regardless of age, prohibit the possession of alcohol, illicit drugs and being present on college owned or controlled property while under the influence of such.

 - Federal law prohibits the possession, use or distribution of marijuana on college premises or at college-sponsored events, including medical marijuana used or possessed under Missouri law.